 - Emergency numbers— Save emergency numbers for local police, ambulance, and your embassy in your phone.

-- Travel insurance— Consider getting comprehensive travel insurance to cover unexpected events during your trip.
+- Travel insurance— Consider getting travel insurance to cover unexpected events during your trip.
+Safety Wing is one of the most popular travel insurance options (it’s less than $50 for 1 month of travel!).

 Are you ready for an epic 10 days in Colombia?!